rodrigue89/Swizzle/CONTRIBUTING.md

 ## Submitting code

-If you wish to submit code, create a pull request on the "feature" branch.
+If you wish to submit code, create a pull request on the "requests" branch.